hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 ```
 This will use `Turbo Boost` CPU technologies when plugged in (`-a`), but save some power on battery (`-b).

+ >  hiadaptive:
- > hiadaptive  Like adaptive mode, but tuned for systems where performance
+ >  Like adaptive mode, but tuned for systems where performance
  >  and interactivity are more important than power consumption.
  >  It increases frequency faster, reduces frequency less aggres-
  >  sively, and will maintain full frequency for longer.
 May be